ollipekka/Noobish/README.md

 * *Noobish.Demo.Content:* Content project for the Noobish.Demo.
 * *Noobish.PipelineExtension:* MonoGame Content Pipeline Extension that creates TextureAtlases and StyleSheet.

+## Limitations

+Noobish tracks identity of a component by its location.
+Noobish doesn't handle properly layouts where components disappear from the layout between view calls.

 ## ToDo

-* Memoize support
+* Memoize support.
-* API stabilization
+* API stabilization.
+* Study utilizing generic models in components.
+  * combobox<SwordSelectionmodel>
+  * list<ListItem>